bs2kbs2k/OgarUnlimited-Reborn/src/README.md

 ### DO NOT BUY OGAR UL!
 If you've purchased a copy of Ogar UL, you just got scammed.
 It is open source which means it is FREE. yes FREE!
 So if you paid any money, well, too bad.

-### DO not get from other sources
-If you got ogarUL from anywhere besides github, DELETE IT IMMEDIATLY!!!
-Those might be bundled with viruses and other things.
-Remember you are running this probably from `sudo`.
-Get the github one here: https://github.com/AJS-development/Ogar-unlimited

 ### How do I install plugins from the official library?
 the official library is here: https://github.com/AJS-development/OgarUL-Plugin-Library